 Youth Work At The Crib

-All our youth work staff are DBS checked and have relevant training in safeguarding.
-Personal experiences help our young people to develop.
+The Crib project have run youth work sessions in and around Hackney for 20 years, supporting the development of our youth.
+All our youth work staff are DBS checked and have relevant training in safeguarding, Personal experiences of growing up in inner city London, mentoring and specific areas of expertise to help support our young people to develop.

-To us at The Crib Youth work isn’t just about having the right ratio of adults to young people to ensure we are covering the numerous health and safety standards, But to ensure young people have a safe environment to hang out in.
+To us at The Crib Youth work is not just about having the right ratio of adults to young people to ensure we are covering the numerous health and safety standards, or to tick boxes but to ensure young people have a safe family like environment to hang out in.

 Our older band of people(16-21) and those in the NEET or targeted groups are given advice and guidance to move on and develop their attributes and encourage them to use them .
 For examples we often come across young people whom are budding entrepreneurs.
 We have referred these young people on to the right organisation that can help develop these areas as well as have them take part in any form of enterprising initiatives we may be running.
 This has been successful in the past with some of the young people we work with going on to develop their own business.